josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <a id="inspect-config"></a>

-### Inspect the router's configuration
+### Inspect the configuration of the router

-To determine if your routes are actually evaluated [in the proper order](#routing-module-order), you can inspect the router's configuration.
+To determine if your routes are actually evaluated [in the proper order](#routing-module-order), you can inspect the configuration of the router.

-Do this by injecting the router and logging to the console its `config` property.
+Do this by injecting the router and logging to the console the associated `config` property.
 For example, update the `AppModule` as follows and look in the browser console window to see the finished route configuration.

 <code-example header="src/app/app.module.ts (inspect the router config)" path="router/src/app/app.module.7.ts" region="inspect-config"></code-example>